besho58/WeaZard-App/README.md

 # WeaZard-App
-A simple weather forecast web app, currently under development ✨ You can test it at weazard-app.netlify.app
+A simple weather forecast web app, currently under development ✨

+You can test it at (weazard-app.netlify.app "Weazard-App")